yavuzsk23/playwright-exchange-rate-scraper/README.md

 ### Notes
 - This script depends on doviz.com's current page structure (specifically the `data-socket-key` attribute).
 If the site changes its layout, the selectors may need to be updated.
 - Intended for personal, educational use — check a site's terms of service before scraping it for other purposes.
+- Note: This project was developed with AI assistance as part of my learning process.

 ---